By Marika Sboros

 Click here to read: Vitamins: Kendrick on which you really need and why

-And before you attack him for gross ignorance, he knows that even though experts call vitamin D the “sunshine vitamin”, it is actually a hormone.
+He knows that vitamin D, known widely as the “sunshine vitamin”, is actually a hormone.
 A “secosteroid” hormone at that.
 And that it has a variety of skeletal and non-skeletal effects including “regulation of innate and adaptive immune responses”.

 Vitamin D: hormone, vitamin, both?